kstenerud/concise-encoding/cbe-specification.md

 A map is ordered by default unless otherwise negotiated between parties (for example via a schema), or the user has specified that order doesn't matter.

-All keys in a map must resolve to a unique value, even across data types.
+All keys in a map must resolve to a unique value, even across numeric data types.
 For example, the following keys would clash, and are therefore invalid:

  * 2000 (16-bit integer)
  * 2000 (32-bit integer)
  * 2000.0 (decimal float)

+The string value "2000", however, will not clash.

 Map contents are stored as key-value pairs of objects:

     [79] [key 1] [value 1] [key 2] [value 2] ...
 [7b]

 Note: While this spec allows mixed types in maps, not all languages do.
 Use mixed types with caution.
-A decoder may abort processing or ignore key-value pairs of mixed key types if the implementation language doesn't support it.
+A decoder may abort processing or ignore key-value pairs of mixed types if the implementation language doesn't support it.

 Example: